soliton-x/tokenofhonor/content/posts/my-first-token-of-honor.md

 **The 1 cent proposal: my first token of honor**

-Selling my share for 0.01€.
-One might ask: who in is right mind would even propose, such a deal?
+Who in is right mind would even propose, such a deal?

-I know for sure he wouldn't have proposed me this deal.

 I'm not naive.
-I know how most people think, I know the vast majority of people would not understand.
+I know how most people would fight tooth and nail for their rights.

-One might think this was imposed humiliation.
-But I don't think of it this way.

-In my mind, it comes down to the following philosophy of wealth, largely inspired by Ayn Rand.
+But I saw things differently.
+Let me explain my thinking:

 Money is the material expression of a principle: that when people want to do business together, they must give and receive fair value.

-If you don't respect this principle, you're doomed to fail.
+If you don't respect this principle, I believe you're doomed to fail, one day or another.
 Only a sick-society, rewarding weakness, can tolerate infringement on this principle.

 Money is not for freeloaders who demand it through tears, nor for thieves who take it by force.

 Long before freeloaders freeload and thieves steal, money has always been born from the mind and effort of an honest person.

-Proposing this deal, I was aware that it would bring me luck, while it would be cursing.

-Indeed, true wealth must be created — you must "make money".
+True wealth must be created — you must "make money".

 True wealth can’t be seized, begged for, inherited, shared, stolen, or received as a favor.

-The money I left on the table, by not being paid rightfully, would never again generate anything productive.
+I believed the money I was supposedly leaving on the table, by not being paid my fair share, would never again generate anything productive.

-Everything bought with unearned money isn’t a tribute to work, but a reproach — not an achievement, but a shame.
+**Everything bought with unearned money isn’t a tribute to work, but a reproach — not an achievement, but a shame.**

-It won’t bring happiness.
+It can't bring happiness.
+Maybe even the contrary.
+Who would want this cursed money?

-Now, who in his right mind would accept such a cursed deal?
-Who would accept to impose such a trade to another human being?

-To my kids: never ever be part of an unfair deal.
-You will be fine paying people what their worth.
-The value contained in this 0,01€ will always be worth much more than all the gold in the world.
+**To my kids:** Never take part of in an unfair deal, or you'll regret it.
+Never forget that your honor and integrity will always be worth much more than all the gold in the world.
+Always choose what's right over what's easy.

-To be honest, I received a new last minute offer, a gesture meant to look fair, but it only gave the illusion of integrity.
+Of course, I received another new last minute offer.
+It was a gesture meant to look fair, but it only gave the illusion of integrity.
+Why would I accept something that would give a fake peace of mind to someone?
+You either do it right, or you don't.

 This offer reminded me of dinners where the bill reveals everyone’s true nature: some pay fully, some never pay, and some pretend to — slipping in a small note just to ease their conscience.
 This was the same kind of pretense.
-I refused it.
+I dismissed it.

-To my kids: always pay the full bill, and always be the first to pay.
+**To my kids:** Always pay the bill, in full, and always be the first to pay.
 Never split the difference.
-Never count the pennies.

-You can probably guess how it ended: we finally settled for €0.01.
-In his mind, I believe my ex-partner thinks I'm a crazy dude, when I just didn't want to play hide and seek forever.
-I have better things to do, my time is counted.
+You can probably guess how it ended: of course, we finally settled for 0.01€.

-I wanted to stop the wheel of misery.
-Cumulitavely, I invested around 6 to 8 months of my life building this side business.
-I lost, but I learned.
-I learned that, once you touch magic, there is no come back from Hogwarts.
-I learned that shared blood doesn't mean shit.
-I learned I should have listened to the little voice much earlier in the process.
+Closing the company and starting again from scratch on his own? *Naaaah, too hard.*

+Valuing my work "fairly"? *Naaaah, too expensive.*

+Drafting a contract that explicitly transfers every single asset I built solo — brand, website, customer list, B2B clients, social media accounts, content, treasury, bank account, you name it — for €0.01? *Hell yeah, let’s go!*

+I signed.
+I immediately felt relived.

-My grandfather was venerated by two generations for having built his business on generosity and integrity.
-Though he was often betrayed, I like to think he never lost his sense of honor.
+My grandfather, our grandfather, was venerated by two generations for having built his business on generosity and integrity.

-I, too, was looted in my own way — not only of money, but of fairness.
+Like my grandfather, I was looted in my own way — not only of money, but of fairness.

-Yet what will always remains is what mattered most to him, and now to me: the quiet dignity of having done the right thing, even when it cost me.
+Yet what will always remains is what probably mattered most to him, and now to me: the dignity of having done the right thing.

-**Something can't be bought, can't be stolen, but must be earned: your honor.**

 This is the story of how I earned my first token of honor, the most valuable thing a man can earn.